 Produce

-Veritable Vegetable (VV) and Earl's Organics - both long-time leading organic produce distributors based in San Francisco, with a strong commitment to local family farms and sustainable practices throughout their businesses.
-Local farms you'll find on their availability lists include include Tomatero, Full Belly, Happy Boy, Dwelley, Route One and many smaller specialty producers of fruit and vegetables.
-VV also brings in organic produce from Mexico and points south when not in season locally (which we don't buy), and sources a few items that are not grown locally at all, like ginger and bananas (which we do buy).
+Veritable Vegetable (VV) and Earl's Organics - both long-time, leading organic produce distributors based in San Francisco, with a strong commitment to small family farms and sustainable practices throughout their businesses.
+They work closely with dozens of farms. including include Tomatero, Full Belly, Riverdog, Happy Boy, Dwelley, Route One and many smaller specialty producers of fruit and vegetables.

 Other Ingredients